Chapter 1:

 “Who are you calling a kid?”

-Ryan's ears seemed to filter most of what was said.
+Ryan's ears filtered most of what was said.
 He was focused on one thing.
-He grinned back and went on with what he was doing.
+He grinned back as he was collecting the rope in his hand.
 “That’s unfair.
 I thought you were the same age as me.
 Guess I was wrong,” he teased.
 Then, tilting his head curiously, he asked, “How old are you, then?”

-The boy flinched, glancing away without answering, looking slightly embarrassed.
+The foreign boy flinched, glancing away without answering, looking slightly embarrassed.

-Zam, who had been glaring at the foreign boy, finally spoke up, “Layan, hully up aleeady.
+Zam, who had been glaring at the foreign boy, returned to his habit of interrupting, “Layan, hully up aleeady.
 Do something!”

-The foreign boy looked puzzled, trying to make sense of Zam’s words, then he turned to Ryan, gesturing with an open hand, he said, “Give me the rope.
+The foreign boy looked puzzled, trying to make sense of Zam’s words, then he turned to Ryan, gesturing with an open hand, “Give me the rope.
 I’ll show you how it’s done.”

-Ryan looked at him curiously.
+Ryan looked at him curiously, wondering what he would do differently.
 He handed him the rope and watched closely.

 The boy tied a small loop at one end, held the other end tightly, then swung the looped side in a circular motion before tossing it at the branch.
 The loop hooked perfectly around the branch.